 Bina works closely alongside the registered manager to ensure that all aspects of administration, training and operational tasks are completed.
 One of her gratifying moments is when she sees clients successfully complete their treatment programme and start to rebuild relationships with their families and friends.

-A number of colleagues have been though addiction and seeing them develop to be able to support others through their recovery is one area that she finds very rewarding.
-Bina has gained a greater understanding of what is involved in setting up a new rehab centre and recruiting a team that are qualified and experienced to deliver a programme that will help our clients get the best out of their treatment with us.
+A number of colleagues have been through addiction and seeing them develop to be able to support others through their recovery is one area that she finds very rewarding.
+Bina has gained a greater understanding of what is involved in setting up a new rehab centre and recruiting a team that is qualified and experienced to deliver a programme that will help our clients get the best out of their treatment with us.

-Binas’ aim is ensure that the team have all the tools and knowledge they need to deliver an exceptional experience to all our clients.
+Binas’ aim is to ensure that the team have all the tools and knowledge they need to deliver an exceptional experience to all our clients.
 This includes making sure colleague training is completed and up to date and that the team receive regular one to ones as well as development opportunities.

-Bina would also like to develop herself in areas such as CBT, NLP and life coaching so that she can have a more hands on approach to helping clients through their recovery journey.
+Bina would also like to develop herself in areas such as CBT, NLP and life coaching so that she can have a more hands-on approach to helping clients through their recovery journey.
 Bina is inspired by the commitment and dedication both the team and clients have towards recovery and would like to get more involved in client work to diversify her skills.

 In Terry’s role as the Maintenance person at Liberty House Clinic Ltd he is responsible for the day-to-day maintenance of the clinic, including the garden and the car park.
 Terry takes a leading role supporting the centre manager with fire, as well as health and safety checks.